We work together with passion, kindness, and positivity in service of our students and in alignment with our values:

 We are passionate and driven to attain excellence.
 We are not satisfied with incremental gains.
 We work for social justice with seriousness and a sense of urgency.
 We are resilient even in times of stress because our work is a sacred calling.

-Everyone here is an entrepreneur.
-We banish roadblocks and minimize bureaucratic non-sense.
+We are entrepreneurial.
 When a problem arises, we’re able to talk to each other, figure out a solution, and implement it fast.

 We are continually improving and learning.
 We take initiative to continually improve everything, every day.
 We are relentless about excellence and about a strong work ethic.
 We believe that great teachers are always learning, so we put in the time and effort to continually improve our practice.